 Let’s take a brief journey into the scientific laboratories to find the answers to all of our questions.

-Animal Testing: History
+Animal Testing | History

 In 1956, the principle of the “Three Rs” was formed.
 It didn’t exactly prohibit the experiments on animals but approved these researches only in case it was the only possible measure.

+But all these laws did not mean that animal testing was banned.
+The research continued.
 Over the years, animals helped us explore even space.
-But do all these facts mean that researches and tests are justified?
+But do all these facts mean that research and tests are justified?

-Animal Testing: Pros & Cons
+Animal Testing | Pros & Cons

-Animal testing is just too cruel
+Animal testing is just too cruel.

-The creatures suffer from pain, dehydration, allergies, burns and various wounds.
+The creatures suffer from pain, dehydration, allergies, burns, and various wounds.
 Moreover, there is such a thing called “LD50”.
-The main aim of this test?
-To find out what exact dose of a certain chemical will cause the death of 50% of the subjects.
+The main aim of this test is to find out what exact dose of a certain chemical will cause the death of 50% of the subjects.
 In the 21st century, these things simply sound insane.

 Thus, some of these researches are simply not justified as they are not effective.
 Moreover, it is impossible to state with a 100% guarantee that the drugs that have passed the tests on animals are safe for humans.

-There are alternative testing methods
+There are alternative testing methods.

-We can now grow cells in vitro (without using a living organism).
+We can now grow cells in vitro without using a living organism.
 Scientists can literally create artificial skin that has all the properties of the human skin.

 Moreover, in our era of technology, we figured out how to use computer models to help us predict the various effects of drugs.
 Unfortunately, the absolute majority of these methods are still too expensive to be widely applied.

-Animal testing helped save millions of lives
+Animal testing helped save millions of lives.

-Animals are similar to humans but have shorter life cycles
+Animals are similar to humans but have shorter life cycles.

-Of course, we are different species.
-But we share 99% of our DNA with chimpanzees, for example.
-We have similar sets of organs and systems.
+Animals and humans are different species.
+However, we have similar sets of organs and systems.
 Moreover, even though we now know how to grow artificial tissue, we are still unable to perform tests on a whole-body system in vitro.

-Animals are protected from mistreatment
+Animals are protected from mistreatment.

-Without a doubt, becoming the subject of any kind of tests is a miserable fate.
+Without a doubt, becoming the subject of any kind of test is a miserable fate.
 But nowadays scientists try to do everything to make sure that the animals don’t suffer and that their living conditions are good enough.

 Why Are Guinea Pigs Used in Research?

 Surprisingly, guinea pigs were amongst the first animals to be massively tested by humans.
 Approximately 4 centuries ago, the Spanish brought these fluffy mammals from South America to Europe.

-For example, the ears of the guinea pigs are pretty much like those of a human being!
-If you are a happy guinea pig owner, you might already know that just like we, humans, these fluffy mammals can’t produce vitamin C.
+In fact, there are some similarities that are quite surprising.
+The ears of the guinea pigs are pretty much like those of a human being.
+If you are a happy guinea pig owner, you might already know that just like humans, these fluffy mammals can’t produce vitamin C.

-But wait, there is more.
 Guinea pigs can experience an allergic reaction.
 This fact helped scientists learn more about asthma and anaphylactic shock.